Updated: Nov 4, 2021

 Simple guide to making your own Green Cleaning Kit

-The benefits of ditching the chemicals and switching to a natural cleaning regime include a healthier and safer home, a simplified approach with just 3 spray bottles and a significantly lower environmental impact.
+The benefits of ditching the chemicals and switching to an all natural cleaning regime include a healthier and safer home, a simplified approach with just 3 spray bottles and a significantly lower environmental impact.

 Step 1: Disinfectant